jrouquie/xfab/Home.md

 Its goal is to gather any information useful to its members: link to existing resources, manuals, tested machine settings, tips...
 It only exists thanks to your contributions!

 * Members: see the wall in the lobby, and add your tile!
 * Projects: see the presentation book in the eletronics area.
-Be welcome to add yours!
+Be welcome to add your project!
 * Pictures of past projects: please send some pictures of your projects to the Fabmanager.

 ## Resources
 * [Machines manuals](Manuals)
 * [Tips](tips)
+* Nametag to hang on the 3D printer when it's working for you (so we know who to warn in case of a problem):
+  * print `accroche.stl`
+  * engrave a 40x60mm wooden board with at least name and email (get inspiration from the existing ones)

 ## Link to other projects